justinrgarrard/world-of-naevis.net/docs/character_creation/race/human.md

 # Human

-Humans live as the vassals of either dwarves or elves in small buffer kingdoms between the two global powers.
-Their lot in life is one of servitude.
-The kings of men are pawns of longer lived races, and their armies are little more than game pieces.
+Humans live as the vassals of Dwarves and Elves in small kingdoms between the two great powers.
+The kings of men are pawns of longer lived races, and their armies are little more than game pieces in a larger continental struggle for supremacy.

 As individuals, humans struggle to compete with older, wealthier, and more worldly races.
 Their singular advantage is a peerless capacity for learning.
 Where it might take an elf or a dwarf fifty years to become a proficient mage, a human can manage in a mere twenty.